Practical Information

 Accommodation

 A wide selection of hotels, hostels, rental apartments and shared rooms (airbnb etc.), are available in Turku.
 We recommend symposium participants to stay in Hotel Kakola, the meeting venue.
-Kakola offers discounted room rates for symposium participants.
-Participants are advised to contact Kakola and book their rooms directly, mentioning the symposium and discounted price.
+Kakola offers discounted room rates for symposium participants, and to keep your luggage during the cruise if you wish so.

-Hotel Kakola room rate:
+Hotel Kakola room rates:

 Traveling to Turku